khronokernel/What-s-new-in-macOS-Catalina/README.md

 # Should you update and how to proceed

 No, the majority shouldn't update as this is a .0 release meaning there's going to still be a lot of bugs hiding within potentially causing many headaches.
-Best practice is to wait until either 10.15.1 or even 10.15.2 as the majority of bugs will have been fixed by then
+The best practice is to wait until either 10.15.1 or even 10.15.2 as the majority of bugs will have been fixed by then

 Regarding how to update, make check the following:

 * Update Clover
 * Update kexts
 * Backup EVERYTHING
-* Make a new APFS volume to install Catalina on(never upgarde, always install fresh)
+* Make a new APFS volume to install Catalina on(never upgrade, always install fresh)
 * Install Catalina and use migration assistant on the old drive
 * Test everything and if you're happy you can remove Mojave from your system